-There are two main lesion removal methods.
+There are three main lesion removal methods.
 In both cases, the procedure is quick and pain-free once the area is cleaned and local anesthesia has been administered.

-- Surgical excision – surgeons use a scalpel to lift the mole off your skin.
-This is the technique Dr. Kaplan will perform to ensure the mole is removed completely in one appointment and a clean manner.
+- Surgical excision – surgeons can use a scalpel to lift the mole off your skin.
+This ensures the mole is removed completely and cleanly in one appointment.

-- Shave excision – providers remove the mole by shaving rather than cutting.
+- Shave excision – the mole is removed by shaving, rather than cutting.
 This method is not useful when looking to distinguish between types of skin cancer.